bagder/http3-explained/HOWTO-TRANSLATE.md

 Thanks for considering to translate or help out with the translation of this document.

-First: **DO NOT START YET** There is no point to waste a lot of time and effort on translating the document until it has reached a certain maturity level.
-That level is not achieved yet.
-Translating the document now is a waste of time!

 ## Format

 We only use markdown for text.